-- The LEONI Code of Ethics stipulates clear and binding rules on combating corruption. - Through function separation LEONI ensures that situations at risk of involving corruption are avoided. - Alongside other tools for controlling compliance, an e-learning module on 'anti-corruption' is incorporated in the Compliance Management System. - People on the first four management levels, i.e. approx. 150 managers, have already completed the 'anti-corruption' e-learning module. - Our guide on prevention of corruption, the LEONI Code of Ethics, has been made available to all managers and staff worldwide and has also been translated into 19 languages. - In 2011, Deloitte & Touche audited LEONI's compliance management system (CMS) according to the new 'IDW PS 980 Principles of proper auditing of compliance manage ment systems' auditing standard.
+- The LEONI Code of Ethics stipulates clear and binding rules on combating corruption. - Through function separation LEONI ensures that situations at risk of involving corruption are avoided. - Alongside other tools for controlling compliance, an e-learning module on 'anti-corruption', is incorporated in the Compliance Management System. - Approx. 150 managers have already completed the 'Anti-corruption' e-learning module. - Our guide on prevention of corruption, the LEONI Code of Ethics, has been made available to all managers and staff worldwide and has also been translated into 19 languages. - In 2012, Deloitte & Touche successfully reviewed the improvements made to LEONI's compliance management system (CMS).